(See also Overview of Sexually Transmitted Diseases.)

 Coinfection with gonorrhea and other sexually transmitted diseases (STDs) is common.

-In women, symptoms range from none to copious, yellow-green, frothy vaginal discharge with soreness of the vulva and perineum, dyspareunia, and dysuria.
+In women, symptoms of trichomoniasis range from none to copious, yellow-green, frothy vaginal discharge with a fishy odor, and soreness of the vulva and perineum, dyspareunia, and dysuria.
 Asymptomatic infection may become symptomatic at any time as the vulva and perineum become inflamed and edema develops in the labia.
 The vaginal walls and surface of the cervix may have punctate, red “strawberry” spots.
 Urethritis and possibly cystitis may also occur.

 Men are usually asymptomatic; however, sometimes urethritis results in a discharge that may be transient, frothy, or purulent or that causes dysuria and frequency, usually early in the morning.
 Often, urethritis is mild and causes only minimal urethral irritation and occasional moisture at the urethral meatus, under the foreskin, or both.
 Epididymitis and prostatitis are rare complications.

 Trichomoniasis is suspected in women with vaginitis, in men with urethritis, and in their sex partners.
 Suspicion is high if symptoms persist after patients have been evaluated and treated for other infections such as gonorrhea and chlamydial, mycoplasmal, and ureaplasmal infections.

 In women, diagnosis is based on clinical criteria and point of care (POC) testing.
 One of the following POC tests may be done: